-Canadian Tire Corporation, Limited (TSE:CTC.A) is about to trade ex-dividend in the next 3 days.
-This means that investors who purchase shares on or after the 30th of January will not receive the dividend, which will be paid on the 1st of March.
+Canadian Tire Corporation, Limited (TSE:CTC.A) is about to trade ex-dividend in the next three days.
+Ex-dividend means that investors that purchase the stock on or after the 30th of July will not receive this dividend, which will be paid on the 1st of September.

-Canadian Tire Corporation's next dividend payment will be CA$1.14 per share.
-Last year, in total, the company distributed CA$4.55 to shareholders.
-Based on the last year's worth of payments, Canadian Tire Corporation has a trailing yield of 3.1% on the current stock price of CA$144.92.
+Canadian Tire Corporation's upcoming dividend is CA$1.14 a share, following on from the last 12 months, when the company distributed a total of CA$4.55 per share to shareholders.
+Last year's total dividend payments show that Canadian Tire Corporation has a trailing yield of 3.8% on the current share price of CA$119.92.
 We love seeing companies pay a dividend, but it's also important to be sure that laying the golden eggs isn't going to kill our golden goose!
 As a result, readers should always check whether Canadian Tire Corporation has been able to grow its dividends, or if the dividend might be cut.

-Dividends are typically paid from company earnings.
-If a company pays more in dividends than it earned in profit, then the dividend could be unsustainable.
-That's why it's good to see Canadian Tire Corporation paying out a modest 37% of its earnings.
+Dividends are typically paid out of company income, so if a company pays out more than it earned, its dividend is usually at a higher risk of being cut.
+That's why it's good to see Canadian Tire Corporation paying out a modest 38% of its earnings.
 Yet cash flow is typically more important than profit for assessing dividend sustainability, so we should always check if the company generated enough cash to afford its dividend.
-Canadian Tire Corporation paid out more free cash flow than it generated - 124%, to be precise - last year, which we think is concerningly high.
-It's hard to consistently pay out more cash than you generate without either borrowing or using company cash, so we'd wonder how the company justifies this payout level.
+Thankfully its dividend payments took up just 30% of the free cash flow it generated, which is a comfortable payout ratio.

 Have Earnings And Dividends Been Growing?

 Another key way to measure a company's dividend prospects is by measuring its historical rate of dividend growth.
-In the past ten years, Canadian Tire Corporation has increased its dividend at approximately 18% a year on average.
+Since the start of our data, 10 years ago, Canadian Tire Corporation has lifted its dividend by approximately 18% a year on average.
 We're glad to see dividends rising alongside earnings over a number of years, which may be a sign the company intends to share the growth with shareholders.